 Of course, we don’t all run Blockbuster sized businesses, but adaptability is just as important in SMEs.

 The importance of adaptability in smaller businesses

 I remember a conversation with a business coach and one of his clients.
 She’d called him in a panic in the early days of lockdown, having watched her event management pipeline evaporate almost overnight.
 She had no idea what to do next and dreaded facing her team.

 After batting ideas back and forth, she soon realised that there would be a surge in demand for online events.
 Within a fortnight, she’d pivoted the business online, had developed a healthy pipeline and was back on track.

 Adaptability isn’t just for leaders

 However adaptable that leader was, would it have worked if her team hadn’t risen to the challenge of learning new skills in a short space of time?
 Absolutely not.
 For a business to be adaptable, it must have employees who are capable of learning new skills and changing their behaviours.
-This year alone, the average white-collar worker will have found themselves unexpectedly working from home, getting to grips with online meetings and covering for furloughed colleagues… all whilst attempting to deliver services remotely.
-It’s a big ask, even for employees who thrive on change.
+The traditionally office-based worker has found themselves working from home, getting to grips with online meetings and finding different ways to stay connected with colleagues, customers and connections.
+It’s been a big ask, even for employees who thrive on change.

 Fortunately, adaptability is an attribute that can be nurtured and developed, whatever your role.
 Here are four tried-and-tested ways to boost adaptability in your organisation: